fivetran/dbt_sap_source/README.md

 # SAP Source dbt Package ([Docs](https://fivetran.github.io/dbt_sap_source/))
 # 📣 What does this dbt package do?
-- Materializes [SAP staging tables](https://fivetran.github.io/dbt_sap_source/#!/overview/sap_source/models/?g_v=1&g_e=seeds) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/sap-business-bydesign#schemainformation).
-These staging tables clean, test, and prepare your SAP data from [Fivetran's connector](https://fivetran.com/docs/applications/sap-business-bydesign) for analysis by doing the following:
+- Materializes [SAP staging tables](https://fivetran.github.io/dbt_sap_source/#!/overview/sap_source/models/?g_v=1&g_e=seeds), which clean, test, and prepare your SAP data from [Fivetran's connector](https://fivetran.com/docs/databases/sap-erp/sap-erp-hana) for analysis by doing the following:
   - Name columns for consistency across all packages and for easier analysis
   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.